Dristro/PureTorch/README.md

 Will be adding other layers, activations, losses, optimizers.\
 As of now, the default optimizer is SGD.\
-To check the "development code" check the "dev" branch (will add it soon)
+To check the "development code" check the "dev" branch
 ****

 # Upcoming features